sonic-net/DASH/doc-github-rules.md

 When working on a complex issue or PR, it is often preferable to use a checklist within one issue or PR.
 This avoids the use of multiple issues or PRs that could be difficult to track.

+Especially with an issue related to a feature, all of the pull requests used to implement the feature can refer to the same issue.
+The progress made can be easily understood by looking at which boxes are checked and which are not.
+The status is found in one place.

+Github even uses this checklist system to print out a small progress summary when looking at the lists of open issues.

 You enter the checklist in the comment when you create the issue or the PR.
 To create a checklist, you use a markdown format similar to the one shown in the example below.

 ```md